Brian Conley

 Brian Paul Conley (born 7 August 1961) is an English actor, comedian, singer and television presenter.
 Conley has been the host of The Brian Conley Show, as well as presenting the Royal Variety Performance on eight occasions.
 In his 40+-year television career, he has starred in award-winning television sitcoms including Time After Time and The Grimleys.

-In the West End, he has played the lead role in musicals such as Me and My Girl, Chitty Chitty Bang Bang, Hairspray, Oliver!, The Music Man, Barnum and Jolson for which he was nominated for a prestigious Laurence Olivier Award.
+In the West End, he has played the lead role in musicals such as Me and My Girl, Chitty Chitty Bang Bang, Hairspray, Oliver!, The Music Man, and Barnum.
+In 1995, He played Al Jolson in the musical Jolson at the Victoria Palace Theatre, which went on to win the prestigious award of Best New Musical at the 1996 Laurence Olivier Awards, and Conley himself was nominated for Laurence Olivier Award for Best Actor in a Musical.

 As a musician, he has released five albums, including Brian Conley Sings, Let the Good Times Roll, and Stage to Stage.
 He has won numerous awards in his career, including The National Television Award for Most Popular Comedy Performer, Best Live Performer in Manchester Evening News and a British Comedy Award.

 From 2021 to 2023, Conley appeared as Tom "Rocky" Cotton in the BBC soap opera EastEnders.
 He returned for one episode that aired on 17 April 2025 as part of the departure storyline for Sonia Fowler (Natalie Cassidy).